-Figure 5.48: $CH_4$ spectral fits for the first $CH_4$ bandpass of the U of T FTS (upper panel), and the corresponding residuals (lower panel).
+Figure 5.48: CH4 spectral fits for the first CH4 bandpass of the U of T FTS (upper panel), and the corresponding residuals (lower panel).

-Figure 5.49: $CH_4$ spectral fits for the second $CH_4$ bandpass of the U of T FTS (upper panel), and the corresponding residuals (lower panel).
+Figure 5.49: CH4 spectral fits for the second CH4 bandpass of the U of T FTS (upper panel), and the corresponding residuals (lower panel).

-Figure 5.50: $CH_4$ spectral fits for the third $CH_4$ bandpass of the U of T FTS (upper panel), and the corresponding residuals (lower panel).
+Figure 5.50: CH4 spectral fits for the third CH4 bandpass of the U of T FTS (upper panel), and the corresponding residuals (lower panel).

-retrieval of $CH_4$ to the ILS is very low, with only ~0.6% difference between the PHS/EAP retrieved and standard retrievals (Figure 5.44).
+to a possible problem with the methane spectroscopy.
+The sensitivity of the PARIS-IR retrieval of $CH_4$ to the ILS is very low, with only $\sim 0.6\%$ difference between the PHS/EAP retrieved and standard retrievals (Figure 5.44).